b0llull0s/Arch-Installation-Scripts/README.md

 cd ~/P4nic-Arch
 chmod +x *.sh
 ```
-You may want to add your wallpapers to the w4llp4p3rs folder or just change the name and path on the script as you want.
+You may want to add your wallpapers to the `w4llp4p3rs` folder or just change the name and path on the script as you want.
-If you experience problems with py-wal, make sure that all the paths inside the config files match with your system files.
+If you experience problems with `py-wal`, make sure that all the paths inside the config files match with your system files.
-- In case you need to generate a new py-wal template just run:
+- In case you need to generate a new `py-wal` template just run:
 ```bash
 wal -i Downloads/w4llp4p3rs/1.jpg
 ```